 Fuzzy logic can also be used to relax rules.
-For example, in LRNN\cite{sourek2018lrnn}, $\partial$ILP\cite{evans:dilp}, DiffLog\cite{si2019difflog} and \cite{wang2019integrating}, the scores of the proofs are computed by using fuzzy logic connectives.
-The great algebraic variance of the t-norm theory has allowed identifying parameterized (i.e. weighted) classes of t-norms \cite{vsourek2021beyond, riegel2020logical} that are very close to standard neural computation patterns (e.g. ReLU or sigmoidal layers).
+For example, in LRNN\cite{sourek2018lrnn}, $\partial$ILP\cite{evans:dilp}, DiffLog\cite{si2019difflog} and the approach of \cite{wang2019integrating}, the scores of the proofs are computed using fuzzy logic connectives.
+The theory t-norms has identifying parameterized (i.e. weighted) classes of t-norms \cite{vsourek2021beyond, riegel2020logical} that are very close to standard neural computation patterns (e.g. ReLU or sigmoidal layers).
 This creates an interesting, still not fully understood, connection between soft logical inference and inference in neural networks.
-A large class of methods \cite{minervini2017adversarial,demeester2016lifted,cohen2017tensorlog,weber2019nlprolog} relaxes logical statements numerically, giving no other specific semantics.
-Here, atoms are assigned scores in $\mathbb{R}$ computed by a neural scoring function over embeddings.
+A large class of methods \cite{minervini2017adversarial,demeester2016lifted,cohen2017tensorlog,weber2019nlprolog} relaxes logical statements numerically, without explicitly defining a specific semantics.
+Usually, the atoms are assigned scores in $\mathbb{R}$ computed by a neural scoring function over embeddings.
 Numerical approximations are then applied either to combine these scores according to logical formulas or to aggregate proofs scores.
 The resulting neural architecture is usually differentiable and, thus, trained end-to-end.

-As for PSL, some NeSy methods have used mixed probabilistic and fuzzy semantics.
-In particular, \cite{marra2019integrating} extends PSL by adding neurally parameterized factors to the Markov field, while \cite{hu2016harnessing} uses fuzzy logic to train posterior regularizers for standard deep networks using knowledge distillation techniques \cite{hinton2015distilling}.
+Some NeSy methods, such as PSL, have used mixed probabilistic and fuzzy semantics.
+In particular, Deep Logic Models (DLM)\cite{marra2019integrating} extend PSL by adding neurally parameterized factors to the Markov field, while \cite{hu2016harnessing} uses fuzzy logic to train posterior regularizers for standard deep networks using knowledge distillation \cite{hinton2015distilling}.